EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 server are used, the communication security requirements from Section 6.2 of {{RFC9200}} remain applicable.

-# ACE Key Establishment Information Parameters # {#key-establishment-info-params}
+# EDHOC Application Profile Parameters # {#key-edhoc-params}

-This specification defines a number of parameters that can be transported in the 'key_establishment_info' parameter of a Token Response to the Client, or in the 'key_establishment_info' claim of an access token.
+This specification defines a number of EDHOC application profile parameters that can be transported in the 'edhoc_params' parameter of a Token Response to the Client, or in the 'edhoc_params' claim of an access token.

 In the former case, when the response payload is encoded as a CBOR map, the response MUST use the Content-Format "application/ace+cbor" defined in {{RFC9200}}.